Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Auburn and its opponents have scored at least 66 points or more just one time this year.
+- Auburn and its opponents have scored at least 66 points or more only once this year.

 - So far this season, 50% of Ole Miss' games (3/6) have had more combined points than Saturday's total of 66.